microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 > **Note**
 >
 > Features/Parameters `-CollectAIPServiceConfiguration`, `-CollectProtectionTemplates` and `-CollectEndpointURLs` are not available.
-They would require the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps), which PowerShell 7.x does not yet support on Apple macOS.
+They would require the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps), which is not yet supported on PowerShell 7.x.

 Description of all features and parameters (feature / parameter):